arnewohletz/AllMyNotes/source/tutorial/python/flask/project_setup.rst

         uwsgi --ini /absolute/path/to/my/application/uwsgi.ini

 To switch back to the original window, type ``Ctrl + A`` followed by ``Ctrl + D`` (for detach).
-This does not close the session, which continues in the background, even after closing your terminal window.
+This does not close the screen, which continues in the background, even after closing your terminal window.

+Running ``screen -ls`` will list you all available screens.
+Each screen name starts with session ID (e.g. 32196).
+To enter a specific screen (let's say 32196.pts-10) , type

+    .. prompt:: bash

+        screen -r 32196

-To go back to the screen type ``Ctrl + A`` followed by ``Ctrl + A``.... not working, try again
+to resume a detached session.
+To kill a window, enter it, then type ``Ctrl + A`` followed by ``k``, then confirm with ``y``.

 Automatically start application on system startup
 `````````````````````````````````````````````````